iLert/docs/integrations/azure-alerts/sentinel.md

 ![](../../.gitbook/assets/create_alert_rule_-_microsoft_azure.png)

 Finished!
-Your Azure Sentinels alerts will now create incidents in iLert.
+Your Azure Sentinels alerts will now create alerts in iLert.

 ## FAQ <a id="faq"></a>

-**Will incidents in iLert be resolved automatically?**
+**Will alerts in iLert be resolved automatically?**

 No, unfortunately Azure Sentinel alert do not fire resolve events.